Scott-Lau/db-templates-flyway/README.md

 If necessary, you can manually determine whether or not to execute a migration in a transaction.
 This is useful for databases like PostgreSQL and SQL Server where certain statements can only execute outside a transaction.

 For Java migrations, the `JavaMigration` interface has a method `canExecuteInTransaction`.
 This determines whether the execution should take place inside a transaction.
 You can rely on `BaseJavaMigration`'s default behavior to return `true` or override `canExecuteInTransaction` to execute certain migrations outside a transaction by returning `false`.

 For SQL migrations, you can specify the script configuration property `executeInTransaction`.
-See [Script config](/documentation/configuration/scriptconfigfiles).
 ##### Important Note

 If your database cleanly supports DDL statements within a transaction, failed migrations will always be rolled back